owncloud/QA/Server/Test_Plan_user_ldap.md

    - [ ]  1.
 A different group selector is visible, consisting of a search text input, two lists with available and selected groups And two buttons to move groups
 - [ ] 1.
 Have the extended group selector <br> 2.
 Perform search with the search input field
    - [ ]  1.
 According to the value entered groups are filtered correspondingly in both fields
 - [ ] 1.
 Have the extended group selector <br> 2.
 Select one or more groups in the “available groups” list <br> 3.
-Click the “>” button
+Click the “>” / "<" buttons.
    - [ ]  1.
-The selected groups are added to the selected groups list <br> 2.
-The selected groups are removed from the available groups list
+The selected groups are added / removed as expected. -> #700
 - [ ] 1.
 Have the extended group selector <br> 2.
 Select one or more groups in the “available groups” list <br> 3.
 Click the “<” button
    - [ ]  1.
 The selected groups are removed from the selected groups list <br> 2.
 The selected groups are added to the available groups list
 - [ ] 1.
 Have a properly set up filter <br> 2.
 Click on “Verify settings and count users”